larry156/ElderScrollsTownSim/README.md

 # TESPolymorphism
-Like the polymorphism repo, except not for school, and this time I'm using Elder Scrolls races and improving (hopefully) some features.
+Inspired by a school assignment, though with improved features, a different theme, and some other changes.
 This is very much still a work in progress.

 # COMBAT EXPLANATION
 Each Citizen in the town has a combatSkill, which is a randomly generated integer determined when they move in, and is affected by their race. combatSkill can range from -10 to +30.